tiansiyuan/kubeflow-docs/docs/install/monitor.rst

 Monitoring with Prometheus and Grafana
 ======================================

-This document will explain how to provides cluster monitoring services by implementing the open source Prometheus and Grafana projects.
+This section explains how to use Prometheus and Grafana to monitor the Tanzu Kubernetes Grid (TKG) cluster in which vSphere Enterprise Kubeflow runs.

 Prerequisites
 =============

-- A bootstrap machine with the following installed: kubectl and helm.
+- A bootstrap machine with the following commands installed: ``kubectl`` and ``helm``.

-- A Tanzu Kubernetes Grid cluster running on vSphere, with the package repository installed.
+- A TKG cluster running on vSphere, with the package repository installed.
 For information about deploying, see `vSphere with Tanzu Configuration and Management <https://docs.vmware.com/en/VMware-vSphere/7.0/vmware-vsphere-with-tanzu/GUID-152BE7D2-E227-4DAA-B527-557B564D9718.html>`__.

 - Connect to the cluster from your client host.
-See `Connect to a Tanzu Kubernetes Cluster as a vCenter Single Sign-On User <https://docs.vmware.com/en/VMware-vSphere/7.0/vmware-vsphere-with-tanzu/GUID-AA3CA6DC-D4EE-47C3-94D9-53D680E43B60.html>`__
+See `Connect to a Tanzu Kubernetes Cluster as a vCenter Single Sign-On User <https://docs.vmware.com/en/VMware-vSphere/7.0/vmware-vsphere-with-tanzu/GUID-AA3CA6DC-D4EE-47C3-94D9-53D680E43B60.html>`__.

-- We will be utilizing and monitoring GPU resources on vSphere platform, setup vGPU TKG with document `Deploy AI/ML Workloads on Tanzu Kubernetes Clusters <https://docs.vmware.com/en/VMware-vSphere/7.0/vmware-vsphere-with-tanzu/GUID-2B4CAE86-BAF4-4411-ABB1-D5F2E9EF0A3D.html>`__.
+- Utilize and monitor GPU resources on vSphere, setup vGPU TKG following instructions in `Deploy AI/ML Workloads on Tanzu Kubernetes Clusters <https://docs.vmware.com/en/VMware-vSphere/7.0/vmware-vsphere-with-tanzu/GUID-2B4CAE86-BAF4-4411-ABB1-D5F2E9EF0A3D.html>`__.

 Monitor with Prometheus and Grafana
 ===================================